-Simple resumes follow a clear, straightforward format that draws the recruiter into your experiences.
+Simple resumes follow a clear, straightforward resume format that draws the recruiter into your experiences.

-These templates erase extraneous information and embellishments in order highlight you and your job accomplishments.
+These templates erase extraneous information and embellishments in order highlight you and your career accomplishments.

 Furthermore, because of its versatility, simple resumes work for nearly any industry or job application.

-Tip: Be sure to quantify your experiences (i.e., “managed a team of 20 employees,” or “cleaned and refreshed 30 hotel rooms a day to meet and exceed customers’ expectations”), and to include any certifications you currently hold.
+Tip: Be sure to quantify your experiences (i.e., “Managed a team of 20 employees,” or “Cleaned and refreshed 30 hotel rooms a day to meet and exceed customers’ expectations”).

 When to use a simple resume template?